Courtesy of TONY ABEYTA, Navajo

 Photo Courtesy by Katerina Sushko

 Jacek Yerka is a polish artist with his own path and originality.
-He is one of the most interesting and creative artists/thinkers of our time.
+In Poland, he is one of the most interesting and creative artists/thinkers of our time.

 His paintings are beautiful tales with philosophical depth and moral complexity.
 His art magnetizes and exuberantly takes the attention of everyone, from children to adults and from simple people to the highly intelligent.
 In his work, Jacek Yerka makes a distinguished contribution to the growing body of social and environmental challenges of our time.
 The fragile balances of culture, nature, and human civilization are constant themes throughout his work.
 His artistic language is powerful, intriguing, and unique.